rpoleski/MulensModel/developers_board.md

 6. _binary lens in planet frame_
 7. hack session examples to be renamed, unlinked in README.md
 8. note public data in MM documentation after the paper was published
-9. try/except - give specific exception names
+9. try/except - give specific exception names - DONE
 10. _are we using VBBL with improvements from 2018 paper?_
 11. remove branches: install sat plot\_source C08